Cookie Consent by Free Privacy Policy Generator Live Upgrades in NCache with 100% Uptime

 Live Upgrades in NCache with 100% Uptime

-NCache is an extremely fast and scalable in-memory distributed cache for .NET/.Net Core applications.
-Mostly, NCache is used in production environments for mission-critical applications that are often customer interactive as well.
-In such applications, high availability and 100% uptime are extremely vital requirements that NCache needs to cater to.
-And NCache does cater to these requirements very effectively and through many features.
+NCache is an extremely fast and scalable in-memory distributed cache for .NET applications.
+It is mostly used in read-intensive mission-critical production environments.
+In such applications, high availability and 100% uptime are critical, making NCache a necessity.

 How Does Live Upgrade of a Cache Cluster Work?

-The prominent delay of manually upgrading servers is significantly reduced through the Live Upgrade feature.
-NCache allows you to upgrade all the servers of a cache cluster with minimum lag.
-NCache, by design, requires all servers to be running the same version of NCache.
-This is done to prevent any version incompatibility issues.
+Live Upgrade significantly reduces the delays typically associated with manual server upgrades.
+It allows you to upgrade all the servers of a cache cluster with minimum lag.
+Since NCache, by design, requires all servers to be running the same version of NCache, this prevents any version incompatibility issues.

 Follow the steps provided here to upgrade your cluster's caches through Live Upgrade.